Il sorpasso. Italy in 1946-1961. Museum of Rome

 From the reconstruction after the devastation of the Second World War to the economic boom of the 60s.
-This is the historical period narrated in the great photographic exhibition “Il sorpasso”.
+This is the historical period narrated in the great photographic exhibition “Il sorpasso” in Rome.
 Italy 1946-1961.

 1946-1961: 15 years in which a destroyed and exhausted country managed to overcome the traumas of the war, giving life to a tumultuous economic, social, imaginary development, admired throughout the world.
 Overtaking, recalling a film-icon of an era, a memorable synthesis of the journey of the Italy of the time, is the extraordinary story through images of a country when it enters forever into modernity.
 The images of the time, coming from extraordinary archives, represent a collective portrait of Italy with its hopes, its achievements, its progress without hiding the many unsolved problems, injustices, inequalities.

 The exhibition is divided into ten thematic sections that develop a fascinating “double glance”, flanking the optimistic vision of the country’s reconstruction towards the economic boom, the often critical look of independent photographers, who observe contradictions, fictions, losses .